carmaa/inception/README.md

 ### Awesome!
 But why?

-The world's forensics experts, government and agencies are using [similar tools] [2] allready, so why not you?
+The world's forensics experts, governments and three-letter acronym agencies are using [similar tools] [2] already, so why not?
 Inception is free, as in beer.
 A professional equivalent tool will set you back ~10 000 USD.
 Hack back!

 Key data